 - Blue Food Coloring (optional)

-To begin, your students will color the penguin with the crayons.
+To begin this science activity, your kids will color the penguin with the crayons.
 For the experiment to work correctly, they need to color it completely and use a thick coating.
 I always tell my kids to color it at least twice to make sure they have covered all the spots especially with the white crayon.

-Next, your students will spray the water onto the colored penguin.
-They should only use two or three squirts of water so that the paper doesn’t become over saturated.
+Next, your kids will spray the water onto the colored penguin.
+They should only use two or three squirts of water so that the paper doesn’t become oversaturated.

 Then, your students will observe as the water repels off their penguins.

-After your students observe the results of the Penguin Science Experiment, discuss with them how the wax from the crayon prevents the water from absorbing into the paper like how the wax on a penguin’s feathers repels the water and helps keep the penguin warm and dry.
+After your students observe the results, discuss with them how the wax from the crayon prevents the water from absorbing into the paper like how the wax on a penguin’s feathers repels the water and helps keep the penguin warm and dry.

 You May Also Like: